Jzjepsen/TheSmartTerrarium/README.md

 `mosquitto`

 ### 2. Updated TypeScript Script
-The updated TypeScript Script is available in the file
+The updated TypeScript Script is available in the file dataGenerator.ts

 ### 3. Compile and Run the TypeScript Script
 Use the following commands: